runningAlphabet/hello-world/README.md

 # hello-world

+Hi, I'm Kiky.
+I like programming.
-It is the first github program.
+This is my first github program.